kingst/ostep-projects/initial-utilities/wcat/README.md

-In this directory, you should write the program `wcat.c` and compile it into the binary `wcat` (e.g., `g++ -o wcat wcat.cpp -Wall -Werror`).
+In this directory, you should write the program `wcat.cpp` and compile it into the binary `wcat` (e.g., `g++ -o wcat wcat.cpp -Wall -Werror`).

 After doing so, you can run the tests from this directory by running the